 Hello.
 My name is Dogee and I am a female, black & tan Heeler/Rott mix.
-I am a little shy at first but I warm up quickly when I am given some loving.
-I am about 4 years old and really like people and love to cuddle and have my belly rubbed.
+I am about 5 years old and am moderately active.
+I really like people and love to cuddle and have my belly rubbed.
 I am sweet and friendly and even good with cats!
 I’m housebroken but I do like to have a little time to sniff around for a bit.
 Please come and see me.
 I’d be a very good addition to your family.
-My docket # is 11677, at the St. Joseph County Animal Control Shelter located at 652 E. Main St., Centreville, MI.
+My docket # is 11869, at the St. Joseph County Animal Control Shelter located at 652 E. Main St., Centreville, MI.
 Animal Control is open Monday – Friday, from 9:00 a.m. – 4:30 p.m.
 The first Saturday of each month AC is open for adoptions from 9:00 am – 12:00 noon.
 Their phone number is 269-467-6475.
 Please visit the Animal Rescue Fund website at www.arfund.org to see more adoptable pets.
 Up-Cycled Pets needs reliable foster homes so some pets can learn more about living in a safe home before adoption.
 Go to www.upcycledpets.com for more information about how to help this group.
 The kittens from last week are still available and waiting to play with you.
 NOTE: Animal Rescue Fund will pay for the spay or neuter of ANY animal adopted at Animal Control for the months of January and February, not just the Pet of the Week.
 This is through the Kalamazoo Humane Society only, no substitutions during these two months.

 See you Out and About!